33rd Triennial CongressPublished on March, 30 2017

 Scholarships to help pay for Congress costs will be distributed as funds become available.
 If you would like to apply for a scholarship, please download and email your completed application to Jan Corderman, email@example.com, Teresa Castillo, firstname.lastname@example.org and Karen Pope email@example.com by June 23rd.
 If you have any questions, please contact Jan Corderman at 515-205-4504.
 If you would like to make an online donation to fund a Congress Scholarship, go here.

-Our sincere gratitude for the generous sponsors who are helping to underwrite Congress to make it enjoyable and affordable for all.
-Contact Mary Hanson Harrison at HARRISON0607@msn.com or 515-771-6161 to find out how you can become a sponsor!
-See Sponsors, for more details.
+Our sincere gratitude for the generous supporters who helped underwrite Congress to make it enjoyable and affordable for all.
+See Supporters, for more details..

 For more information:

 Contact Chris Wilbeck, Congress Coordinator, firstname.lastname@example.org or 515-229-6988.